-Edwin Lugo, vice president of the South Florida High-Rise Division of FirstService Residential, says that he and his team begin working with boards as early as possible to make sure that everyone understands emergency plans for storm season, well before it starts.
-It’s important to share the plan at board meetings and then with the resident community, making sure everyone knows what to do and what everyone else is doing at each stage of a tropical event.
+Edwin Lugo, vice president of the South Florida High-Rise Division of FirstService Residential, says, “My team and I begin working with boards as early as possible to make sure that everyone understands emergency plans for storm season well before it starts.
+It’s important to share the plan at board meetings and then with the community’s residents, making sure everyone knows what to do and what everyone else is doing at each stage of a tropical event.”

 What are property management staff responsible for during a tropical storm or hurricane watch or warning?

 Lugo says it’s important for residents to know that property management staff are not able to or responsible for helping secure individual homes.
 “Staff need to focus on high-level issues like making sure that drains in the street and parking areas are clear.
 Is there debris that can block drains and cause flooding?
 Are gutters clear?” he says.
-“They need to be safeguarding common areas, including bringing in objects that can become projectiles and putting up shutters on common areas.
+“They need to be safeguarding common areas, including bringing in objects that can become projectiles and putting up building shutters and placing sandbags.
 A lot of our doors and gates have motors, magnetic strips or electronic locks, and unfortunately, they sometimes get forgotten in storm preparation.
-They have to be secured so that they don’t fly open or get stuck in the closed position if the power fails.”
+They have to be secured so that they don’t fly open or get held in the closed position if the power fails.”

-If a storm watch is announced, property management staff will send notifications to all residents, reminding them of the community’s emergency plan and what they should do at each stage.
+If a storm watch is announced, property management staff will communicate this information immediately and send notifications to all residents, reminding them of the community’s emergency plan and what they should do at each stage.
 That communication should include shelter locations, evacuation protocols and information about what the association is doing to protect the community as a whole.

 What is proper staffing in the event of a storm?